 Accommodation in Bangkok

 Expat accommodation in Bangkok is highly varied.
-No matter how big an expat’s family is or the type of home they prefer, price and proximity will be their most important considerations when finding housing in the Thai capital.
+No matter how big an expat’s family is or what type of home they prefer, price and proximity will be the most important considerations when finding housing in the Thai capital.

-In spite of the political situation, the demand for housing is still at high levels, and is expected to improve in the coming years.
+In spite of the political situation, the demand for housing is still high and showing no signs of slowing down.
 Thailand has a long history of military coups and, where other countries often suffer long-term negative effects, property prices in Bangkok have continued to rise.

-At the same time, the price of a property in Bangkok is often half the price of an equivalent place in Hong Kong or Singapore, and there is a range of options for expats with a variety of budgets.
+At the same time, the price of a property in Bangkok is often half the price of its equivalent in Hong Kong or Singapore, and there is a range of options for expats with a variety of budgets.

 Frustrating commutes are common, and the city’s regular traffic jams inspire many expats working in the city centre to live close to their workplace.
 The same line of reasoning applies to families that have children attending international schools.

-The efficient BTS Skytrain, which runs across the city, has helped to reduce commute times and relieved congestion for many expats.
+The efficient BTS Skytrain, which runs across the city, has helped to reduce commute times and relieved traffic congestion.
 However, the Skytrain doesn’t reach all areas of Bangkok and commuting to a BTS station can be as woeful as commuting to work.

 Chao Phraya River, Thonglor and Rachatewi have been popular expat areas in Bangkok for some time.